Income taxation reduces your $621,920 salary to $375,804.41 in New York State.

 Budgeting with bi-weekly income and monthly expenses has its own challenges 🔗.
 The simplest method is to assume you earn two paychecks a month and one extra paycheck.
 Best to apply the extra paycheck to savings.

 Some employers pay you weekly.
+That mwans you’ll receive 52 paychecks, one for every week of the year.
 This is very unusual for salaried employees and rare for wage earners.

 |Weekly Gross Income||$11,960.00|